mhardcastle/lotss-catalogue/flowchart_dr2/README.md

 ### `lofar_source_sorter.py`
 requires pygraphviz and graphviz to plot the flowchart

+Contains the `Mask` class which stores the boolean mask and associated information necessary for the flowchart (parent, children, colour, label)
-function `make_sample` can be used to generate a random subsample of a given mask, to be used in making cutout images for inspection with code from lgz_create
+* function `make_sample` can be used to generate a random subsample of a given mask, to be used in making cutout images for inspection with code from lgz_create
+* function `submask` will make a child of the current instance applying a new mask (join masks with AND)
+* the flowchart is built by defining an initial mask, and subsequent submasks for each flowchart endpoint all stored in a list (masterlist)

 Usage is : python lofar_source_sorter_dr2.py field_code step_number (weave_priority)
 * weave_priority is not needed for step 1